|Students volunteer at a woods clean up.|

 Student Sustainability Forum

 Emory's Student Sustainability Forum is a group of student leaders from sustainability-related organizations, student publications, and student governmental associations.
 Members of the Forum are from Emory College and the professional schools.
-The forum meets biweekly so student sustainability leaders to share experiences of their efforts in working towards a more sustainable Emory.
+The forum meets biweekly so student sustainability leaders can share experiences of their efforts in working towards a more sustainable Emory.
 Within these informal dialogues, students learn about the exciting work of fellow green groups.
 The Forum is also a chance for organizations to find intersections in missions where they can collaborate.
 All Emory students are welcome!
 To learn more about the Sustainability Forum, please email Sustainability Programs Coordinator, Emily Cumbie-Drake, or find them on their Facebook page.